cmohge1/lrbs-digital-editing-advanced-2019/day4.md

 2. **Transformation Scenarios in oXygen**

 There are a variety of ways to look at the transformation scenarios that come bundled with Oxygen, but the easiest is probably to use the menu icon for ‘Configure Transformation Scenarios.
 This is an icon that looks like a spanner/wrench with a red play button.

-Transforming Your Document to XHTML
+**Transforming Your Document to XHTML**

 You will notice that there are a variety of TEI P5 transformation scenarios available for this kind of document.

 Click on the checkbox next to TEI P5 XHTML.
 Then click on the ‘Apply Associated’ button at the bottom You should, after a short time for it to transform, be presented with a browser window showing this document having been transformed to XHTML.

 Note that it tries to give you a Table of Contents by default, but hasn’t been given enough information to do this.
 (It needs a <head> element immediately inside each of the <div> elements in the document to do this properly.
 But don’t bother doing that now.)
 Note also that it has numbered each of the divisions when maybe we didn’t want it to.

 **Configuring Transformation Parameters**

-Go back to the Transformation Scenarios windows yet again, and uncheck all conversions With the TEI P5 XHTML transformation scenario highlighted with a blue line, but not checked, click the ‘Edit’ button below You will be asked if you want to duplicate this and edit the copy, say yes!
+Go back to the Transformation Scenarios windows yet again, and uncheck all conversions.

+With the TEI P5 XHTML transformation scenario highlighted with a blue line, but not checked, click the ‘Edit’ button below.

+You will be asked if you want to duplicate this and edit the copy; enter "yes".

-This will bring up an Edit scenario window.
-This enables you to set all sorts options about the transformation, where the output is sent, etc. You don’t need to change any of these now.
+This will bring up an Edit scenario window, enabling you to set options about the transformation, where the output is sent, etc. You don’t need to change any of these now.

 Click on the Parameters button and this will bring up a ‘Configure parameters’ button.

-If you remember, the transformation to XHTML was adding a table of contents we did not want, and numbering headings.
-Let’s change that now!
+Previously, the transformation to XHTML was adding a table of contents and numbering headings.

-If you see at the bottom of the window there is autoToc parameter.
-This is the one which automatically provides a table of contents.
-If you click on it, and then click ‘Edit’, you are able to change the value from true to false.
+To change that, click on the autoToc parameter ( provides a table of contents) at the bottom of the window.
+Then click ‘Edit’, and you be able to change the value from true to false.

-(You don’t have to but you could now as an intermediate step click Ok on these windows and the apply the transformation scenario again, and you’d see that the ‘Table of Contents’ label has disappeared… or you could wait and do the next change first)
-The parameter to change whether <head> elements are numbered in the output is called ‘numberHeadings’.
+The parameter to change whether <head> elements are numbered in the output is called "numberHeadings".
 You could scroll down to find that or type it in the search box at the top of the Configure Parameters window to filter the contents to only show that parameter.
 Change the ‘numberHeadings’ parameter to false.

-Click Ok on all these windows until you are back at the Configure Transformation Scenarios window and making sure only your TEI P5 XHTML - Copy scenario is checked, click ‘Apply Associated’.
+Click OK on all these windows until you are back at the Configure Transformation Scenarios window and making sure only your TEI P5 XHTML - Copy scenario is checked, click ‘Apply Associated’.
-If you have done the above correctly, the Table of Contents label will have disappeared, and the divisions will no longer be numbered.

-#### OxGarage
+#### Another option: OxGarage

 The [OxGarage](https://oxgarage2.tei-c.org) service can process TEI documents into several formats.